alexnguyennz/alexnguyen.co.nz/src/content/posts/custom-client-directives-with-astro.md

 We'll look at creating a custom hover or `mouseover` client directive.

 Somewhere in your Astro project, (like a `lib` folder or similar), create a folder called `client-directives`.
-In this folder, create a `mouseover.js` file and add:
+In this folder, create a `mouseover.js` (or `mouseover.ts` if you prefer TypeScript) file and add:

 ```js title="mouseover.js"
 /**